Jaden Smith Is Starting A Rock Band With His Sister Willow And New GF Odessa Adlon

 — Jaden Smith (@officialjaden) April 20, 2017

 All of these major Jaden Smith fashion and music announcements come at a time when Jaden is working on his next big movie project.
 Currently, he is filming the upcoming Will Smith tearjerker romantic drama Life In A Year in Toronto.
 In the much-hyped flick, Jaden plays the love interest of Cara Delevinge, a teen dying of cancer.
-The duo respond to her terminal diagnosis by planning to fit everything they planned to do together over the course of their lives into the space of a single year, reports Metro.
+The duo responded to her terminal diagnosis by planning to fit everything they planned to do together over the course of their lives into the space of a single year, reports Metro.

 Cara Delevingne Shaves Her Head – https://t.co/UDozyOoWea pic.twitter.com/ZMwGJmCFqX